spoonapps/docs/contributing/style_guide/style_guide.md

 ## Style Guide

-When contributing to the docs on Spoonium, please take the following style guidelines into consideration.
+When contributing to the docs on Spoon, please take the following style guidelines into consideration.
 This style guide is also found on [GitHub](https://github.com/spoonium/docs).

 #### Code and Command-line Styling